RohanMannem/ChatbotSteve/docs/status.md

 <p>Our main idea for the project is to implement user text/speech recognition to control	the character.
 We plan to move the agent depending on the user’s command.
 Our current list of actions ranges from basic commands (walk, jump, crouch, turn) to more complicated ones (find animals/objects, feed/kill them, etc.).
 In a real time example, typing ‘find the pig’ will command the agent, Steve, to find the closest pig in the spawned world.
 We can further command Steve to ‘feed the pig’ or ‘kill the pig’.
 These commands will be implemented to work for all animals/creatures.
 Furthermore, we implemented the agent to understand compound sentences, allowing Steve to perform more than one action at a time.</p>

 <h2>Approach</h2>
 <p>Our approach to understanding human text relies on NLP, natural language processing.
 Before getting started, we research various NLP algorithms in order to understand how NLP really worked.
 We found the best method to be splitting the user command into a list of tuples.
-Each tuple would be a pair of the word and that word’s part of speech.
+Each tuple would be a pair of the word and that word’s part of speech.<br>

 Using NLTK, Natural Language Toolkit, we were able to easily split the user’s commands into the list of tuples, as previously mentioned.
-A few examples of how we are parsing the user command are shown below:
+A few examples of how we are parsing the user command are shown below:<br>

 **Sentence:** I want you to walk<br>
 **NLTK:** [('I', 'PRP'), ('want', 'VBP'), ('you', 'PRP'), ('to', 'TO'), ('walk', 'VB')]